Jeff Jarrett: Various feuds (2006–2010)

 On the following episode of Impact!, Jarrett announced in an interview that he was leaving TNA indefinitely.
 For the following six months, Jarrett did not appear on TNA television, instead focusing on his role as Vice President of TNA Entertainment.
-Jarrett, however, temporarily returned to TNA television on the April 12, 2007 episode of Impact!, and aligned himself with Samoa Joe, by helping him defeat A.J.
+Jarrett, however, temporarily returned to TNA television on the April 12, 2007, episode of Impact!, and aligned himself with Samoa Joe, by helping him defeat A.J.
 Styles, turning face.
-On April 15, 2007, at Lockdown, Jarrett, making his in-ring return, and the rest of Team Angle defeated Team Cage in a Lethal Lockdown match.
+On April 15 at Lockdown, Jarrett, making his in-ring return, and the rest of Team Angle defeated Team Cage in a Lethal Lockdown match.
 The following episode of Impact!, he delivered his first promo in months, stating it's not all about Jeff Jarrett and he returned to give back to the wrestlers and fans, officially completing his face turn.
-He then entered into a feud with Robert Roode, losing a match to him at Sacrifice.
-Jarrett was then scheduled to take on Styles with the winner to earn a spot in the King of the Mountain match but could not compete due to "personal issues".
+He then entered into a feud with Robert Roode, losing a match to him at Sacrifice on May 13.
+Jarrett was then scheduled to take on Styles with the winner to earn a spot in the King of the Mountain match at Slammiversary on June 17 but could not compete due to "personal issues".
 In 2008, Jarrett was featured in the promotion of TNA's "Maximum Impact!" tour of the United Kingdom.

-At Hard Justice, Samoa Joe defeated Booker T using the Acoustic Equalizer, the trademark move of Jarrett, setting up for his return to in-ring action, as quoted by the website, "Obviously, we all know who used a guitar in the past!" referring indirectly to Jarrett.
-After numerous weeks of Jarrett's theme song playing and his guitar appearing on TNA programming, Jarrett returned to Impact! on September 11, 2008.
-At No Surrender, he would help Joe defeat Kurt Angle and Cage and assist Joe in retaining the TNA World Heavyweight Championship by hitting Angle with a guitar, keeping him a face.
-The following Thursday on Impact!, Jarrett cut his first promo since Slammiversary, claiming that the current respect angle that Sting was involved in was actually a matter of the veterans refusing to pass the torch to the young guys.
-Angle came out and challenged Jarrett to a match at Bound for Glory IV, but Jarrett refused, saying he had nothing left to prove, and instead pointed to the screen to reveal the debuting Mick Foley.
-On the next episode of Impact!, Jarrett relented to verbal cheap shots taken by Angle regarding Jarrett's children and accepted the match at Bound for Glory.
-The feud got more personal due to Angle mentioning Jarrett's wife, which led to Foley being named the special enforcer for their match.
-At Bound For Glory Jarrett returned to the ring after a 17-month absence, and defeated Angle using his Acoustic Equalizer.